DIY3D/Elsys-EMS-TTN-node-RED/README.md

 2. Switch on NFC on your smartphone

 3. Create a new Application + new Device in TTNconsole.
 Device ID can be found in android app under sensor settings.
+Copy the      payload decoder (scroll down @ https://www.elsys.se/en/elsys-payload/) to the "Payload Formats" tab in your TTN console.

 4. For OTAA join, App EUI and AppKey copy from ttnconsole to phone (I have converted notation from upper case and spaces in TTN to lower case, no spaces in Android app).